Afshan d'souza-lodhi

-afshan d’souza-lodhi is a queer Muslim writer of Indian and Pakistani heritage, born in Dubai and raised in Manchester, England.
+afshan d’souza-lodhi is a Muslim writer of Indian and Pakistani heritage, born in Dubai and raised in Manchester, England.
 She primarily writes poetry and plays.
 She has received the Royal National Theatre's Peter Shaffer award, and a TV pilot based on her radio play "Chop Chop" was selected for the #MuslimList.
 Her first collection, [re:desire] (Burning Eye Books, 2020), was longlisted for the Jhalak Prize.
 Her 2020 play Santi & Naz (co-written with Guleraana Mir) was the recipient of the Fringe Society's Keep It Fringe Fund and won the Charlie Hartill Fund 2023.